 By April of the first year, the Graduate Advisor will inform the Graduate Secretary who will be on each of the students' committee and she will update the student's record in BANNER.
-The supervisor and committee members will sign the AHVS Proposal Approval form which will be kept in the student's departmental file.

 EXPECTED MEETING FREQUENCY

 With your Supervisor

 The expected minimum frequency with which students and supervisors would normally meet, either by direct meeting, by virtual meeting, or through detailed correspondence, to discuss the student's research,-i.e. supervisors and students are encouraged to meet monthly and at a minimum, should meet at least twice per term (should normally not exceed 40 business days), unless a delay is required by field work, remote study, supervisor or student vacation, sick leave, etc.